St Matthew Orthodox Church

 St Matthew Orthodox Church is a parish of the Orthodox Church in America (OCA), within the OCA Diocese of the Midwest

 Finally, we intentionally keep our website minimalistic because the internet is not reality.
-Please "come and see" us in person!
+The best thing is to "come and see" us in person!

 Calendar and Events